 Just 1mm of rainfall falling upon on a roof surface measuring 1 square meter in area yields 1 litre of harvested water.
 Where better a place to capture water where it falls free from the sky then here in Vancouver.
 The sooner the city mandates the use of harvested rainwater for such uses as toilet flushing and in-ground irrigation, the more secure our water future will look.

 It seems we hear the word green to describe just about everything these days, from airplanes to the NHL.
 What does ‘green’ exactly mean though?
 As a noun it can be a reference to landscaping, as in greening a public space.
 In the current times it has adopted a new meaning, one that aligns with a longstanding challenge that humanity is facing.
-It’s also a colour and I supposed that’s why green was chosen; to use a prominent colour of the natural environment we’re trying to protect, as a reminder.
+It’s also a colour and I suppose that’s why green was chosen; to use a prominent colour of the natural environment we’re trying to protect, as a reminder.

 As more and more companies claim to offer green products and services, the meaning becomes dilluted and can even cross into greenwashing.
 So we need to look deeper than just green.
 I think we can all agree that actions speak louder than words.